AledDavies/bouillabaisse/README.md

 # Bouillabaisse

-An opiniated [fishshell](https://fishshell.com) configuration for macOS and Linux.
+An opinionated [fishshell](https://fishshell.com) configuration for macOS and Linux.

 Defines environment variables, paths, and functions that are used when